 Do you need special roller skates for figure skating?

 You do not necessarily need special roller skates for artistic roller skating.
-Most skaters use either inline or quad skate boots, with quad being the most traditional and therefore the most popular choice.
+Most skaters use either inline skates, rollerblades or quad roller skates, with quads being the most traditional and therefore the most popular choice.

 The choice of boot then determines the competitions that you enter.
 Both types of skaters, inline and quad, do not compete against each other; there are separate championships for each type of skater.